vivid-planet/comet/.changeset/stale-pandas-watch.md

 "@comet/cms-api": patch
 ---

-Fix validation of redirect source path
+Redirect to edit page after adding a redirect

-Previously, the currently edited redirect wasn't excluded in the `RedirectSourceAvailable` check.
+Previously, the use wasn't redirected to the edit page after creating a new redirect.
-This meant that the redirect couldn't be saved without changing the redirect source path.

-Now, the currently edited redirect is excluded from the `RedirectSourceAvailable` check.
+This caused strange validation errors and made it impossible to edit the redirect after creating it.